jackiehaochen/hkust-smart-group/content/authors/haochen/_index.md

   - Principal Investigator

 ---

-*NEW* Positions (including PhDs/RAs/Postdocs/Interns) are available on Machine Learning in Medical Imaging and Analysis.
-Strong self-motivation is preferred (details).
+$\color{#FF0000}{*NEW*}$ Positions (including PhDs/RAs/Postdocs/Interns) are available on Machine Learning in Medical Imaging and Analysis.
+Strong self-motivation is preferred ([details](https://hkustsmartlab.netlify.app/recruitment/)).
 If you are HKUST students and interested in doing research with me, please send me an email.

 # News
 10/22 Ranked Top 2% of Scientists on [Stanford List](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/3).